 - Conduct routine entomological monitoring in all spray sites.

 - Complete the set-up of a replacement insectary in Zambezia and provide technical support for the Nampula insectary.

-- Increase support for environmental compliance, social behavioral communication change (SBCC), and stock management for IRS implementation in Nampula Province.
+- Continue support for environmental compliance and stock management for Nampula.

 - Participate in a national IEC technical meeting in Maputo.